 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains can be a nuisance which can cause a disruption in your daily life.
-They can result in the destruction of your home’s plumbing, unpleasant smells, or even health risks.
-If they’re not treated promptly blocked drains may cause severe problems for your plumbing system, resulting in costly maintenance or repairs.
+Blocked drains are a source of frustration that can disrupt your daily life.
+They can lead to the destruction of your home’s plumbing, unpleasant smells, and even health risks.
+If they’re not treated promptly blocked drains may cause serious problems in the plumbing system, resulting in expensive repairs or replacements.

 Key Takeaways

-- Blockages to drains can cause disruption to your daily life and result in water damage, bad odours and even health hazards.
+- Blocked drains can disrupt your routine and can result in problems with water, bad smells and even health dangers.

-- Oil, grease and fat accumulation can build up on the pipes’ walls causing obstructions; try not to pour grease down the drain or use soap and hot water while cleaning dishes.
+- Oil, grease and fat build-up can clog the pipes’ walls, causing blockages.
+Avoid pouring grease down the drain.
+Alternatively, use hot water and soap for cleaning dishes.

-- The roots of trees naturally expand in the ground to find nutrients.
-This can cause massive damage, and also block the pipes completely and cause flooding.
-It is important to regularly maintain the trees surrounding drainage systems by trimming them.
+- Tree roots naturally extend themselves into the earth to seek nutrients, which could cause serious damage, and also block the pipes completely and cause flooding.
+It is important to regularly keep trees in the vicinity of drainage systems by pruning them.

-- The flushing of non-biodegradable products like wet wipes, sanitary towels and so on. could cause unpleasant odors that can be detected around bins and toilets; just wash toilet papers down toilet.
+- The flushing of non-biodegradable products like wet toiletries, wipes, etc. can result in nasty smells emanating from toilets or bins. just wash toilet papers down drain.

 - Hair

-In this article, we will review five common reasons for blocked drains and what you can do to stop them from happening.
+In this article, we’ll examine five of the most common causes of blocked drains and the best way to prevent them from happening.

 Cause 1.
 Grease, oil and Fat Buildup

-Grease, oil and fat might appear to be harmless substances to dump down the drain but as time passes, they build up in the pipes’ walls pipes, which causes a blockage.
-When this occurs it is impossible for water to flow freely through drainpipes.
-It is best to avoid the practice of pouring grease down the drain or use soap and hot water to wash your hands when cleaning dishes because it assists to break down grease-based substances.
+Fat, grease and oil could appear as harmless substances to drain down the toilet, but as time passes, they build up in the pipes’ walls pipes causing an obstruction.
+If this happens the water can’t flow freely through drainpipes.
+The solution is to stop pouring grease down the drain or use hot water and soap to wash your hands when cleaning dishes as it helps break down grease-based substances.

-As time passes, tree roots naturally expand into the soil in search of nutrients, which means that they grow toward underground pipes.
-Once they’re inside, the tree roots can cause substantial damage and may completely block them, causing flooding.
-Therefore, it is essential that if have trees around to maintain the growth of your trees around drainage systems, by trimming them regularly.
+In time, the tree roots naturally extend themselves into the ground in search of nutrients, which implies that they expand toward underground pipes.
+Once inside these pipes tree roots can cause substantial damage and can completely block them, leading to flooding.
+It’s important therefore if you are near trees to maintain the growth of your trees around drainage systems by trimming them in a regular manner.

 Cause 3: Flushed items

-It’s not difficult to conclude that flushing non-biodegradable things like toilet paper, wet wipes and so on. shouldn’t cause a lot of problems over the long haul, however, if too many of these items are put in the toilets, they’ll accumulate pushing others aside that block pipes.
-This can cause a bad smell to be released around toilets/bin areas too!
-Always remember what should be flushed and which shouldn’t (i. e only toilet paper needs to be flushed out).
+It’s easy to assume that flushing biodegradable products such as wet wipes, sanitary towels etc. won’t cause any significant problems in the long term, but when too many of these items are put down toilets they will resultantly accumulate pushing others aside that block pipes.
+This can cause unpleasant odors to emanate around bins and toilets!
+Make sure to remember what should be flushed and what shouldn’t (i. that only toilet paper needs to be flushed out).

 Additional Information